(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the tawa is hot but not smoking provides the absolute secret to achieving superior professional-grade soft-center texture.
+• Ensuring the tawa is hot but not smoking provides the absolute secret to achieving superior soft-center texture.

 Nutritional Information(Per 1 large (150g))